Adult education philosophy

 For reasons such as those alluded to above, few English philosophers today are interested in building up and defending panoramic world-views of the metaphysical kind, or even in constructing general systems of moral or political philosophy.
 It does not seem to be like, e.
 The character of the contribution which the philosopher might appropriately make is somewhat more difficult to establish, however, partly because philosophers themselves are prone to differ about the scope and character of philosophical inquiry in general.
 Much of the confusion occurs because the terms in question are non-technical terms, readily used in ordinary speech, but for this very reason ill-defined and encrusted over with a mass of customary associations.
 On this view, our adult educational values are dependent on the general educational values to which we are attached. our educational values in turn reflect our basic moral and social values. and in the last analysis these represent the normative consequences of our fundamental conceptions of the nature of man and his relationship to reality.
 And so in a communist society it will be the task of adult education to help men to become better workers, while in a capitalist society the committed Marxist will use adult education to promote class-consciousness among the working-class and thereby make the working-class more militant and revolutionary.

-Heather from Ashburn Age: 21.
+Heather from Fairfield Age: 21.
 A fragile and tender girl dreams of a rough embrace of a real male.
 Do not think about me - think about yourself, let me give you a heavenly pleasure!